home-assistant/companion.home-assistant/docs/integrations/haptics.md

 id: 'haptics'
 ---

 Home Assistant Companion features haptics, which provide physical feedback when interacting with the UI.
 Areas you will feel haptic feedback include toggles (lights, switches, input_booleans) and input_selects.
-Certain scenarios such as invalid service call errors will also generate haptic feedback.
+Certain scenarios such as invalid action errors will also generate haptic feedback.

 ![iOS](/assets/iOS.svg)<br />